 Think about how you’re going to store the things you’re holding onto.
 It’s a great idea to get hold of some graph paper and draw the layout of your ideal garage.
+You might even try finding some unique GarageSmart storage solutions.
 Find a design which suits you, drawing in where your car will go.
 Work out how much storage and shelving you’re going to need and have it ready to be installed.
 Retailers such as SGS Engineering Solutions are great for professional, hard-wearing solutions.

 Now for the not-so-fun part.
 Try and make your task easier by choosing a nice, sunny day.
 You’re going to have to drag every single thing in your garage out onto your front lawn or driveway (yes, really!) so that you can sort through it.
 Have your black bags ready and waiting.
 Trash the junk and donate or sell every single item that has lay rotting in there for over a year – you’re never going to use it again.